 4. Shortly after returning home, I found that having lived abroad for four months was much less relevant than I expected.
 I wanted to share my experience with anyone who would listen… but not many people really wanted to hear about “that one bike tour in Amsterdam” or “the time I went on a class wine tasting in Germany.”
 To reminisce on these special moments, I use a group chat with my friends from France, and I have a consistent email thread with one of my favorite professors.
 In short: keep in touch with friends and professors from abroad.

 And lastly, who says you can’t go back?
-If you fell in love with your study abroad location, make a point to visit again or to continue your travels.
+If you fell in love with your study abroad summer location, make a point to visit again or to continue your travels.
 Staying connected with CEA through the Alumni Ambassador program allows you to apply to be an Onsite Ambassador and return to your study abroad city as a CEA intern.
 You also receive a “Go Abroad Again!” discount for future studies within the program.
 Setting a goal to work your way toward returning can be motivating, and it is definitely well worth the reward.

 Abigail Haley is the Fall 2018 CEA MOJO Blogger in Paris, France, and is currently studying at Ithaca College.